microsoft/BuildXL/Public/Src/Tools/Execution.Analyzer/Analyzers.Core/XlgDebugger/Documentation/QueryLanguage.md

 **Semantics**

 `lhs` is evaluated first.
 Then, for every value in the result, a child environment is created against which `rhs` is then evaluated.
-Finally, the results are aggregated into a single vector (similar to how `SelectMany` works in C#) and returned.
+Finally, those results are aggregated into a single vector (similar to how `SelectMany` works in C#) and returned.

 ```javascript
 [[ a.b ]]{Current: {a: [{b: 1}, {b: [2, 3]}, {c: 4}]}} = [1, 2, 3]